Mitronios/Node-intro_Nodepop_practice/README.md

 - **Mongoose:** MongoDB object modeling tool.
 - **Nodemon:** For automatic server restarts during development.

-Note: dotenv was added to handle private info, be sure to create a file .env and add the necesary changes to make it work.
+Note: dotenv was added to handle private info, to connect MongoDB be sure to create a file .env or add the necesary changes to make it work.
+Same for bcrypt secret.
 You can contact me on more information.